MicrosoftDocs/learn/learn-pr/student-evangelism/deploy-prebuilt-module-edge-device/includes/1-introduction.md

 ## Learning objectives

 In this module, you'll:
-- Launch a module from Azure Portal to IoT Edge
+- Launch a module from Azure portal to IoT Edge
 - Generate simulated data from an edge device
 - Verify data generated from the edge device